simply-nicky/pyrost/docs/tutorials/diatom.rst

 * :func:`pyrost.SpeckleTracking.train_adapt` : does ditto, but updates the bandwidth
-  value for the reference image estimator at each iteration by the help of the BFGS method to attain the minimal error value.
+  value for the reference image estimator at each iteration by the help of the BFGS method to attain the minimum error value.

 .. note:: You should pay outmost attention to choosing the right kernel bandwidth of the
     reference image estimator (`h0` in :func:`pyrost.SpeckleTracking.update_reference`).
 Essentially it stands for the high frequency cut-off imposed during the reference profile update, so it helps to supress the noise.
-If the value is too high you'll lose useful information in the reference profile.
-If the value is too low and the data is noisy, you won't get an acurate reconstruction.
+If the value is too high, you'll lose useful information in the reference profile.
+If the value is too low and the data is noisy, you won't get an accurate reconstruction.
     An optimal kernel bandwidth can be estimated with :func:`pyrost.SpeckleTracking.find_hopt` method.

 .. note:: Next important parameter is `blur` in :func:`pyrost.SpeckleTracking.update_pixel_map`.
-    It helps to prevent the noise propagation to the next iteration by the means of kernel smoothing of the updated pixel mapping.
+    It helps to prevent noise propagation to the next iteration by means of kernel smoothing of the updated pixel mapping.

-.. note:: Apart from pixel mapping update you may try to perform the sample shifts update if you've
+.. note:: Apart from pixel mapping update, one may try to perform the sample shifts update if you've
-    got a low precision or credibilily of sample shifts measurements.
-You can do it by setting the `update_translations` parameter to True.
+    got a low precision or credibility of sample shifts measurements.
+It can be done by setting the `update_translations` parameter to True.

 Optimal kernel bandwidth
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Kernel bandwidth is an important hyperparameter in the reference image update.
-The use of a small kernel bandwidth in a non-parametric estimator can introduce a small bias to the estimate.
+Using a small kernel bandwidth in a non-parametric estimator can introduce a small bias to the estimate.
 At the same time, less smoothing means that each estimate is obtained by averaging over (in effect) just a few observations, making the estimate noisier.
 So less smoothing increases the variance of the estimate.
-In our implementation the optimal bandwidth is estimated based on minimizing the cross-validation metric. :class:`pyrost.SpeckleTracking` divides the dataset into two subsets at the initialization stage.
+Our implementation estimates the optimal bandwidth based on minimizing the cross-validation metric. :class:`pyrost.SpeckleTracking` divides the dataset into two subsets at the initialization stage.
 The splitting into two subsets can be updated with :func:`pyrost.SpeckleTracking.test_train_split`:

 .. code-block:: python

+    >>> st_obj = data.get_st(ds_x=1.0, ds_y=1.0)
-    >>> data = data.test_train_split(test_ratio=0.2)
+    >>> st_obj = st_obj.test_train_split(test_ratio=0.2)

 The CV method calculates the CV as follows: it generates a reference profile based on the former “training” subset and calculates the mean-squared-error for the latter “testing” subset.
 The CV can be calculated with